Amy Coney Barrett On The Supreme Court Could Change Everything

 Reproductive Rights

-Conservatives have tripped over themselves in an effort to paint Barrett’s career and ascedence to the Supreme Court as a feminist victory, but her nomination is hardly a win for women.
+Conservatives have tripped over themselves in an effort to paint Barrett’s career and ascendance to the Supreme Court as a feminist victory, but her confirmation is hardly a win for women.

 “There are dozens of cases on reproductive rights that are steps away from the Supreme Court, and we already know that President Trump had promised to nominate only justices who would overturn Roe v.
 Wade,” Lau said.
 “And so he's really delivered that with Amy Coney Barrett.”